What is an Afro-descendant nose?

 The recovery is quick and practically painless.
 I advise my patients to sleep on their backs for a month, avoid physical exertion, and refrain from wearing glasses for two months.
 Most patients return to normal activities in about two weeks.

 Yes.
-When the nostrils are too wide, I perform alarplasty — a small incision on the inferolateral part of the nostrils to reduce them.
-The scar usually has very good quality postoperatively and becomes practically imperceptible over time.
+When the nostrils are too wide, I perform an alar base reduction — a small incision on the inferolateral aspect of the nostrils to narrow them.
+The scar typically heals very well and becomes practically imperceptible over time.

 For noses of African descent, I have preferred the structured open technique, which allows better visualization of the nasal structures and greater precision in grafts.
 The incision is made on the columella and usually heals in a practically invisible manner.

 During the consultation, I conduct a complete evaluation of the nose — height of the dorsum, projection of the tip, width, thickness of the skin, deviations, support, and respiratory function.
-I also consider the profile of the face to ensure harmony.
-I show photos of surgeries I have performed on similar cases and discuss in detail the possibilities for improvement that the surgery can provide.
+I also consider the facial profile to ensure a natural, balanced outcome.
+I show photos of surgeries I have performed on similar cases and discuss in detail the improvements the surgery can provide.

 Portuguese (BR) | English (US) | English (UK) | Italian | French | Spanish